Co-operation between the Green Party and Plaid Cymru

 Plaid Cymru and the Green Party of England and Wales have a history of collaborative working, including running candidates together, under the names of both parties.
 The parties have done this at a number of different elections, including to successfully elect an MP, Cynog Dafis, at the 1992 general election.

 While the United Kingdom was part of the European Union, the two parties sat as part of the same European political group, the Greens–European Free Alliance.

 History of Collaboration between the parties

-Cynog Dafis documented the history of co-operation between the parties leading up to the 1992 general election at which the parties ran joint candidates, in a speech delivered in Welsh entitled 'Plaid Cymru a'r Gwyrddiaid: Tan siafins neu wers ir dyfodol' (English: Plaid Cymru and the Greens: A flash in the pan or a lesson for the future) as the 2005 Welsh Political Archive annual lecture.
+Cynog Dafis documented the history of co-operation between the parties leading up to the 1992 general election at which the parties ran joint candidates, in a speech delivered in Welsh entitled 'Plaid Cymru a'r Gwyrddiaid: Tân siafins neu wers ir dyfodol' (English: Plaid Cymru and the Greens: A flash in the pan or a lesson for the future) as the 2005 Welsh Political Archive annual lecture.